Advertisement

 1 / 6

-If you spend hours each night tossing and turning, sleep for only short periods or wake up exhausted, talk to your doctor.
-Insomnia can be treated with medication, but changing some of your everyday activities, like the foods you eat and the time you lay your head to rest, can be effective, too.
+If you spend hours each night tossing and turning, sleep for only short periods, wake up too early, or wake up feeling like you didn’t sleep, talk to your healthcare provider (HCP).
+Insomnia can be treated with medication, but changing some of your everyday habits, like the foods you eat and your bedtime routine, can be effective, too.
+Find out five common triggers of insomnia and get to the bottom of your sleepless nights.

 An Image